MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 The resulting **prior predictive distribution** should be plausible based on your domain expertise and provides a clean way to communicate and evaluate the consequences of the assumptions you’ve made in building your model, including specifying the prior.
-We accomplish this by adding the `generated quantities` block in Stan in place of the `parameters` and `model` blocks.
+We conduct the prior predictive check by adding the `generated quantities` block in Stan in place of the `parameters` and `model` blocks, since we’re *generating* or *simulating* data.

 Note that we could also simulate data just using R. However, simulating data using Stan does a few things for us.